s-o-r-o-u-s-h/nopsSelect/README.md

 found an issue, Please tell [me](mailto:soroush.gh2@gmail.com) to fix it.
 Installation
 ------------
-Download and clone it from github,or install it via bower:
+Download or clone it from github,or install it via bower:

 ``` bower install nops-select```